t-asano/tinyviewplus/README_en.md

 	- Camera on / off
 	- Camera icon
 	- Camera label
-	- backgroud image
+	- Backgroud image
-	- speech on / off
+	- Speech on / off
 - When you exit the application settings will be initialized.
 - Camera audio is not supported.